Digressive/Log-Manager/README.md

 -L
 ```
 The path to output the log file to.
-The file name will be Log-Manager-Log.log.
+The file name will be Log-Manager.log.
 ```
 -SendTo
 ```